General Hospital Actress Lindsey Pearlman Dead at 43 After Going Missing - E! Online

 The search for Lindsey Pearlman has come to a tragic end.

-Five days after she went missing, the actress was found dead in L.A. on Friday, Feb.
+Five days after she went missing, the Vicious actress was found dead in L.A. on Friday, Feb.
 18, a spokesperson for the Los Angeles Police Department tells E!
 News.
 She was 43.

 Details surrounding her passing, including cause of death, have not been released.